Health & Basic Life Insurance

 Long term Disability

 The GIC’s Long Term Disability (LTD) program is insured by MetLife.
 Employees are eligible to begin coverage 60 days from the first full month of employment.
 Current employees can apply for LTD coverage during annual (first-time eligible) enrollment, or any time during the year, however evidence of insurability for insurance approval must be provided to enter the Plan.
 LTD is an income replacement program in the event you become disabled and are unable to perform the material and substantial duties of your job.
 If an employee is determined disabled by the provider and unable to work for longer than 90 days, the employee will receive 50% of his/her tax-free monthly salary up to a maximum monthly benefit.
 Premiums are based on age/current salary and as both increase, premiums are adjusted.
-For more detailed information on long-term Disability, please visit Group Insurance Commission, select State Insurance Benefits, then Long term Disability (LTD) Overview.
+For more detailed information on Long Term Disability, please visit Group Insurance Commission.

 Dental Insurance and VisionAccess Eyecare Program